pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

   simulate them.

-- Allow DRA driver developers to provide a user experience that is similar to the one possible without numeric parameters.
-Ideally, users should not notice at all that a driver is using numeric parameters under the hood.
+- Allow DRA driver developers to provide a user experience that is similar to the one possible without semantic parameters.
+Ideally, users should not notice at all that a driver is using semantic parameters under the hood.

-- Support adding and versioning multiple different numeric models without having to modify the implementation of DRA or the numeric parameters extension.

 - Keep the core DRA functionality from [KEP
   #3063](https://github.com/kubernetes/enhancements/issues/3063) working as